SnailUsbs/ACN-Precompiled-Server/README.md

 # How To Run The Server:
 - Download the build from this repo
+- Keep everything in the folder, do not remove the exe from it, as it needs to call on the other files in it to run properly
 - Run the "BommbrushMPServer.exe"
 - Ensure you have port forwarded a port, with port 41585 being the default option